 Mt.
 Glenn is the highpoint of the fabulous Dragoon Mountains in southeast Arizona.
-It sits at roughly 7519 feet and provides 360 degree panoramic views of much of southeast Arizona, with visibility extending into New Mexico and Mexico as well.
+It sits at roughly 7519 feet and provides 360-degree panoramic views of much of southeast Arizona, with visibility extending into New Mexico and Mexico as well.
 This ski island range has few trails, aside from the famous Cochise Stronghold area, and a trip to the summit of Mt.
-Glenn is a 100% off trail bushwhack that requires good fitness and reliable route finding skills.
+Glenn is a 100% off-trail bushwhack that requires good fitness and reliable route-finding skills.

-Warning: A trip to the summit of Mt.
+A trip to the summit of Mt.
 Glenn is tremendously rewarding but quite difficult and will likely come at a price.
-There is no trail or route, it's all off trail scrambling through brush along a prominent ridgeline.
+There is no trail or route, it's all off-trail scrambling through brush along a prominent ridgeline.
 There are infinite sticky, pointy, sharp things with occasional loose footing.
-Near the top the brush is almost impenetrable for the last short stretch.
-There will certainly be blood shed on this trip.
+Near the top, the brush is almost impenetrable for the last short stretch.
+There will certainly be bloodshed on this trip.
 Also being a pure bushwhack, one must familiarize themself with the terrain and know the route by map.
 This description will provide a basic route along the northeast ridgeline leading to the summit, but is no more than that.
-Your route and obstacles will, by nature, be unique to your own trip.
-Finally, as a last warning the descent can be disorienting at the top.
-From the summit, the initial descent is through incredibly thick brush with little to no visibility.
+Your route and obstacles will, by nature, be unique to your trip.
+Finally, as the last warning, the descent can be disorienting at the top.
+From the summit, the initial descent is through an incredibly thick brush with little to no visibility.
 Becoming seriously disoriented is very easy and this can lead to trouble; thus a GPS is very, very helpful for this trip.

-Hike: From the parking area alonng the primitive road you can see the easternmost end of the prominent northeast ridge leading all the way up to Mt.
+From the parking area along the primitive road, you can see the easternmost end of the prominent northeast ridge leading up to Mt.
 Glenn.
 Head cross country to the ridge.
-There is a prominet saddle you can head for or you can angle west a little and just go straight up the slope to the first highpoint west of the saddle, either way you need to climb up and access the ridge to climb Mt.
+There is a prominent saddle you can head for or you can angle west a little and just go straight up the slope to the first highpoint west of the saddle, either way, you need to climb up and access the ridge to climb Mt.
 Glenn.
-The slope of the ridge is composed of loose footing, endless grass and hidden cacti, agave, etc. It is also quite steep.
+The slope of the ridge is composed of loose footing, endless grass, and hidden cacti, agave, etc. It is also quite steep.

 The trip down requires special care and attention to make it through the brushy forest, as well as all the loose footing along the way.
 Please be careful when attempting Mt.
 Glenn and take the challenges it presents seriously.
 It is an incredible peak to summit.